-Can you buy co-codamol 15/500 and 30/500?
+Can you buy Co-Codamol 15/500 and 30/500?

-How does co-codamol work?
+How does Co-codamol work?

 The exact mechanism of action of paracetamol is not known.
 Paracetamol has both analgesic (helps with pain) and antipyretic properties (reduces temperature).
 Paracetamol does not have anti-inflammatory properties.

-Some people are poor metabolisers of codeine, hence they experience little pain relief from codeine.
+Some people are poor metabolisers of codeine; hence they experience little pain relief from codeine.
 It is estimated that up to 7% of the Caucasian population are poor metabolisers of codeine (eMC, 2018).
 On the other hand, rapid codeine metabolisers have increased risk of experiencing side effects of opioid toxicity including confusion, nausea, vomiting, shallow breathing.
-Prevalence for rapid metabolisers of codeine is the highest amongst African/Ethiopian population with an estimated 29% of the population affected (ibid).
+Prevalence for rapid metabolisers of codeine is the highest amongst African/Ethiopian population, with an estimated 29% of the population affected (ibid).

-Concomitant use of other drugs can affect codeine metabolism, for example, patients on fluoxetine (a popular antidepressant) can experience fewer benefits (including no benefit at all) in terms of pain management when both drugs are taken together.
+Concomitant use of other drugs can affect codeine metabolism; for example, patients on fluoxetine (a popular antidepressant) can experience fewer benefits (including no benefit at all) in terms of pain management when both drugs are taken together.

-Patients taking co-codamol may experience the following side effects:
+Patients taking Co-codamol may experience the following side effects:

 - Feeling sick

 On prolong use:

-• Addiction, dependence, and tolerance
+- Addiction, dependence, and tolerance

-• Worsening of headaches
+- Worsening of headaches

-Why is co-codamol over the counter addictive?
+Why is Co-codamol over the counter addictive?

 When taken, co-codamol can cause a feeling of relaxation, drowsiness, and sometimes euphoria.
 All of these are caused by the release of dopamine within the brain’s reward system.
-Repeated use of drugs which have the potential for addiction cause changes to dopamine system within the brain contributing to addiction, physical dependence, and tolerance (more drug needed to have the same effect).
+Repeated use of drugs which have the potential for addiction cause changes to dopamine system within the brain contributing to addiction, physical dependence, and tolerance (more drug is needed to have the same effect).

 Overall over the counter co-codamol may provide better pain relief than paracetamol or ibuprofen alone.
 However, patients need to be aware of side effects associated with codeine use and its addictive properties.

-Dean Laura (2016).
+- Dean Laura (2016).
 Codeine Therapy and CYP2D6 Genotype.
 Available at: https://www.ncbi.nlm.nih.gov/books/NBK100662/ Accessed on 02/05/2019

-Mattia C, Coluzzi F (2015).
+- Mattia C, Coluzzi F (2015).
 A look inside the association codeine-paracetamol: clinical pharmacology supports analgesic efficacy.
-Available at: https://www.ncbi.nlm.nih.gov/pubmed/25720726 Accesses on 02/05/2019
+Available at: https://www.ncbi.nlm.nih.gov/pubmed/25720726 Accessed on 02/05/2019

-eMC (2018).
-Co-codamol tables 8/500.
+- eMC (2018).
+Co-codamol tablets 8/500.
 Available at: https://www.medicines.org.uk/emc/product/5755/ 02/05/2019